-So, in the Sidama region, of the Guji Zone, of the Kercha woreda, lies Inshe, where this coffee grows.
+So, in the Sidama region, of the Guji Zone, within the Kercha woreda, lies Inshe, where this coffee grows.
 The people are members of the Guji Oromia tribe and live a very rural, coffee focused life.
 They have joined together with the Oromia Coffee Farmer’s Cooperative Union and localized washing stations to process, represent and sell their coffees.
 With a few hundred members, each with at most a half hectare of land growing coffee, the lots are separated by the waves of harvested cherries as they come into the washing station.
 Processing is done with disc depulping, fermentation under water for up to 48 hours, washing in long corrugated channels and drying on raised beds.
 This is Ethiopia.

-In the heart of Southern Colombia’s coffee region, where Huila meets Tolima and Cuaca, we find some of the most treasured micro-climates nestled within the creases of the Andes mountains.
+In the heart of Southern Colombia’s coffee region, where Huila meets Tolima and Cauca, we find some of the most treasured micro-climates nestled within the creases of the Andes mountains.
 This area is home to Colombia’s highest volcano at 5,364 meters, Navedo del Huila.
 Guadualito is a village with less than 10 structures scattered about amongst the emerald sea of coffee trees.
 That’s it!
 Hidden between Santa Maria and Palermo in Huila, we find Saul and Jose producing some of the finest coffee in the area.
-They tend to their farm planted with Caturra and Colombia varietals at 1700 meters above sea level.
+They tend to their farm planted with Caturra and Colombia varietals at 1700 masl.
 Caturra is a natural mutation of the Bourbon variety that formed in Brazil in the late 1930’s.
 Smaller, more compact, and higher yielding, Caturra was introduced into Colombia in 1952 and was widely accepted by most farmers by 1960.
 Today, nearly 45% of all coffee grown in Colombia is Caturra.
 The Colombia varietal was released in 1982 after five generations of successful crossings of Caturra and Hybrid of Timor, resulting in a high yielding coffee that shows resistance to coffee leaf rust.
-Rich in history, lush in agriculture, and steeped in tradition and culture, Huila is a shining example of the possibilities that the land and the people have respectfully working together from one generation to the next.
+Rich in history, lush in agriculture, and steeped in tradition and culture, Huila is a shining example of the possibilities that the land and the people have, respectfully working together from one generation to the next.

 As diverse as the landscape, this coffee has quite the range of flavors.
-Refreshing tart plum and tamarind provides a juicy start that falls into a rich and buttery body, like pecan sandies.
+Refreshing tart plum and tamarind provides a juicy start that falls into a rich and buttery body, like a pecan sandies.
 As the coffee cools, it opens up to show honeysuckle blossom and red currant floating through the finish.
 You’ll think you had cookies for breakfast.